Frequently Asked Questions

 Hip Dysplasia , Elbow issues, Degenerative Myelopathy, Hemophilia A Factor VIII Deficiency.

 We have done our homework.
 There are health challenges beyond our scope and should owners become aware of an area of concern they must contact us immediately.
 Each concern will be treated with utmost care and attention and on a case by case basis.
+We have a lifelong commitment to our puppies and this means we will always take a dog back, no questions asked, should the need ever arise.

 What socialization and/or training is done with the puppies?